 Al Warrington represents domestic and international insurers, reinsurers and intermediaries in a wide range of matters.
 He has served as litigation counsel in disputes involving aviation, construction defect, environmental, errors and omission, marine, inland marine and bad faith claims.
 Practicing insurance law for over 25 years, he regularly advises clients on coverage and topical issues concerning the insurance community.
 He has twice been seconded to work in the London insurance market, and has served as national coverage counsel for a major U.S. insurer.

-Besides practicing law, Mr. Warrington enjoys spending time with his family and supporting their pursuits.
+Besides practicing law, Al enjoys spending time with his family and supporting their pursuits.
 When not working, he can be found watching travel and high school baseball.
-Mr. Warrington is also a boater.
+Al is also a boater.
 He holds a captain’s license (USCG OUPV) and is active in his church.

 - Counsel to general liability insurer in connection with an arbitration dispute over allegations of negligent design and construction of a marina in Maryland.
 Because the damages sought related solely to the cost of correcting the insured’s allegedly defective work, the insurer’s policies afforded no coverage for the claim.